browscap/browscap-php/README.md

 $current_browser = $bc->getBrowser();
 ```

 If you want to use an other cache than the file cache, you may set a different one.
 You have to
-cache the cache adapter before building the cache with the `convert` or the `update` commands.
+change the cache adapter before building the cache with the `convert` or the `update` commands.

 NOTE: If you want to use a different cache, the samples above will not work, because they are using
 a predefined file cache